 A Limed Look Shabby Chic Effect For Your Furniture

 Of course, to get any new look you have to get the basics right.
-And for the limed look shabby chic effect you really do need some unadulterated pine furniture.
-That's pine furniture reasonably free of stain, paint, varnish and polish.
+And for the limed look shabby chic effect you really do need some unadulterated pine or oak furniture.
+That's pine/oak furniture that's reasonably free of stain, paint, varnish and polish.
 Now, we can go to great lengths to remove many of these inconveniences.
 But, there's some furniture that really is too difficult: moulded reveals, intricate carvings and designs.

 Because what we aim to do with the furniture is this: